Dashnor Sula

-Dashnor Sula (born 14 March 1969) is a member of the Assembly of the Republic of Albania for the Democratic Party of Albania.
-He started his political career in 2005 when he won the elections and became the deputy for the constituency of Peqin.
+Dashnor Sula (born 14 March 1969) is an Albanian politician and jurist who has served as Inspector General of the General Inspectorate of Albania since 6 February 2026.
+He previously served as a member of the Assembly of Albania from 2005 to 2013 and again from 2021 to 2025, representing Elbasan County.
+He was affiliated with the Democratic Party of Albania until 2025.
+He was affiliated with the Democratic Party of Albania until 2025.

-Early life and family
+Early life and education

 Dashnor Sula was born in Peqin, on 14 March 1969 to Riza Sula and Refije Sula.
 He was raised in Peqin and continued his studies there until he finished high school.
 Afterwards he moved to Tirana to continue his studies.
 He did his bachelor in law at the University of Tirana and his master's in criminal law.